S-Sharvesh/Module_Federation/README.md

 ---

-**Made with ❤️ for the Angular community**
+**Made with love for the Angular community**

 If you find this template helpful, please consider:

-- ⭐ Starring the repository
+- Starring the repository
-- 🐛 Reporting bugs
+- Reporting bugs
-- 💡 Suggesting new features
+- Suggesting new features
-- 🤝 Contributing to the project
+- Contributing to the project

 **Need help?** Open an issue or start a discussion!